 And you can order your own copy of The Crap Hound Book Big of Unhappiness from Amazon.

 “The scientific theory I like best is that the

 rings of Saturn are composed entirely of lost airline luggage.” –Mark Russell

 Saturn has been on my mind this week.
-Or rather Saturn has been pinging me, tapping my shoulder and nudging my conscience in the same way most of us experience Saturn — which is to say obliquely.
+Or rather Saturn has been pinging me, tapping my shoulder and nudging my conscience, in the same way, most of us might experience Saturn — which is to say obliquely.
 From the corner of your eye, in the tractor beam of a projection or a dark figure in a dream.

 But with Saturn we’ve what psychologists call depression.
 If you tune out your conventional notions about depression and consider the condition in a different light, you will see something like this:

-So when you’ve a moment this weekend, take some time and consider the following facts, pointers or articles related to Saturn.
-It benefits each of us to know, consciously, the only planet in the solar system that rules not only lead but also diamonds.
+So when you have a moment this weekend, take some time and consider the following facts, pointers or articles related to Saturn.
+It benefits each of us to know, consciously, the only planet in the solar system that is associated with, not only lead but also diamonds.